 - I want to avoid the awkward silence

 - I’m scared they will ask me something I don’t know.

 What happens before you make the phone call?

 You have your script all written, and you’re just about to make a phone call.
 I’m guessing you’re not able to make it straight away because even though you prepared, you’re still anxious, so it might take two or three goes before you make the call.

 What happens during the phone call?

-This part can be really anxiety provoking because you have prepared a script and the other person may throw you off balance.
-They might say something you were not prepared or throw you off script.
-You can loose your place.
+This part can be really anxiety-provoking because you have prepared a script, and the other person may throw you off balance.
+They might say something you were not prepared for or throw you off-script.
+You can lose your place.